renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Contributing/contributing-bundles.md

 ```

 8. To update the bundles sidebar, add the new icon to the `SIDEBAR_BUNDLES` array in `src > frontend > src > utils > styleUtils.ts`.
-You can view the [SIDEBAR_BUNDLES array](https://github.com/langflow-ai/langflow/blob/main/src/frontend/src/utils/styleUtils.ts#L231) in the Langflow repository.\
+You can view the [SIDEBAR_BUNDLES array](https://github.com/khulnasoft-lab/aiexec/blob/main/src/frontend/src/utils/styleUtils.ts#L231) in the Aiexec repository.\
-The `name` must point to the folder you created within the `src > backend > base > langflow > components` directory.
+The `name` must point to the folder you created within the `src > backend > base > aiexec > components` directory.
 For example:
 ```typescript
 { display_name: "AssemblyAI", name: "assemblyai", icon: "AssemblyAI" },